 Indeed, the Presentation Summit has enjoyed a 17-year heritage as one of the most informative, welcoming, and inclusive conferences you will ever find, whether in person or online.
 It features live presentations, technical support, third-party technology and services, and lots of networking.

 People attend in order to learn how to become better content creators, better presentation designers, better storytellers, better presenters, and better users of PowerPoint and other software.
 They leave with a much broader and deeper understanding of the principles and best practices for presentation design, creation, and delivery.

-We do wish that we could all be together in one place, but we believe we are providing the next best thing.
-This won’t just be a collection of Zoom webinars strung together; as the beacons of best practices in the presentation industry, we intend to show you just how engaging, how interactive, and how warm a virtual event can be, when done right.
+We do wish that we could all be together in one place, but we believe we provided the next best thing.
+This won’t just be a collection of Zoom webinars strung together; as the standard bearers of best practices in the presentation industry, we set out to show you just how engaging, how interactive, and how warm a virtual event can be, when done right.
 We have been creating community among presentation professionals since 2003 and we’re not going to let some crummy virus keep us from continuing this mission.